Graphic Packaging (GPK) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Graphic Packaging as it approaches its next earnings report date.
-On that day, Graphic Packaging is projected to report earnings of $0.73 per share, which would represent year-over-year growth of 8.96%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.49 billion, up 1.52% from the year-ago period.
+Graphic Packaging will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.73, up 8.96% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.49 billion, up 1.52% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.84 per share and revenue of $9.8 billion, which would represent changes of +21.89% and +3.83%, respectively, from the prior year.
+GPK's full-year Zacks Consensus Estimates are calling for earnings of $2.84 per share and revenue of $9.8 billion.
+These results would represent year-over-year changes of +21.89% and +3.83%, respectively.

-Investors should also note any recent changes to analyst estimates for Graphic Packaging.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Graphic Packaging.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Graphic Packaging is holding a Zacks Rank of #3 (Hold) right now.
+Graphic Packaging currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Graphic Packaging has a Forward P/E ratio of 8.21 right now.
-For comparison, its industry has an average Forward P/E of 12.29, which means Graphic Packaging is trading at a discount to the group.
+Looking at its valuation, Graphic Packaging is holding a Forward P/E ratio of 8.03.
+For comparison, its industry has an average Forward P/E of 11.78, which means Graphic Packaging is trading at a discount to the group.

-Also, we should mention that GPK has a PEG ratio of 0.33.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Containers - Paper and Packaging stocks are, on average, holding a PEG ratio of 2.93 based on yesterday's closing prices.
+It is also worth noting that GPK currently has a PEG ratio of 0.32.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Containers - Paper and Packaging was holding an average PEG ratio of 2.9 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report